cindyward1/bottles-of-beer/README.md

 ## Synopsis

-By opening an HTML file in a browser window, the user is able to input a number of bottles and have the computer respond with the lyrics to the song _99 Bottles of Beer on the Wall_, using the input number instead of 99.
+By opening an HTML file in a browser window, the user is able to input a number of bottles and have the computer respond with the lyrics to the song _99 Bottles of Beer on the Wall_, using the input number instead of the traditional number 99.

 ## Included Files